 It would be nearly impossible to create a scalable workforce without accurate workplace analytics.
 In particular, the ability to forecast staffing and production needs is crucial for scalability.
 After all, your company needs to accurately predict how many workers are needed for any given shift.
 High-level forecasting is even more important for logistics companies that utilise temporary or seasonal workers.

 The good news is that with the right workplace analytics, logistics companies can create accurate staffing schedules that not only ensure production demands are met, but that also help to cut costs.

-If your company, like many others in the logistics industry, is concerned about the demand to hire talent in a post-pandemic market, the first step is to realize how the logistics industry has changed and what new hiring trends are emerging.
-We've compiled a recap of these logistics HR trends, so you can keep them on hand for quick reference as you navigate the uncertainties of a post-pandemic market.
+If your company, like many others in the logistics industry, is concerned about the demand to hire talent in a post-pandemic market, the first step is to realise how the logistics industry has changed and what new hiring trends are emerging.
+To learn more about hiring trends in the logistics industry and how to enhance your company’s talent strategies, download our full report here.